PRTZLnet/twitter-analyze/README.md

   - JSON response from Google's Natural Language API

 # How is the data analyzed?
+Old system is gone and will be updated.

-via Google's Natural Language API
+but here's how the data is given to me. via Google's Natural Language API
 * [Docs](https://cloud.google.com/natural-language/docs/basics)